 How do I explain Michael Carter’s running style?
 It’s almost like he floats.
 Carter’s style is one of constant movement and energy.
 He’s super smooth with how he connects different movements, allowing him to stack jump cuts and direction changes with relative ease.
 He’s an extremely agile, elusive runner, and that’s at the forefront on his tape.

 On top of his impressive agility, Carter also has solid explosiveness upfield.
 His explosiveness profile is actually fairly similar to that of Javonte Williams.
-Carter isn’t much faster — he likely runs a high 4.4 to low 4.5 — but he still gears up quickly once he has a window, and he can also accelerate when turning runs outside.
+Carter isn’t much faster — he ran a 4.54 at his pro day — but he still gears up quickly once he has a window, and he can also accelerate when turning runs outside.
 His burst allows him to get into space, where he can then use his agility to make single defenders miss.

 One of the best things about Carter’s game, even beyond his jittery running style, is his natural receiving ability.
 Williams may have produced more than Carter as a receiver, but Carter shows some serious flashes of instinct as a receiver.
 He’s able to take catches out of the backfield as well as run routes in the short range.
 In several instances, Carter used his lateral quickness to create separation at his route stems.
 Not all running backs have that understanding or that ability, and it adds to Carter’s versatility.